How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Selecting the Right Measure

 \subsection{Criterion \#2: Correlation with Biological Functionality}

 While only one measure stands out in the axiomatic analysis, it does not guarantee its empirical performance.
-Meanwhile, there are still multiple measures that satisfy \textit{one} of the two axioms.
+Meanwhile, there are still multiple measures that satisfy \textit{one or two} of the three axioms.

 In this subsection, we further investigate the validity of the chemical space measures by testing their correlations with the biological functionality variety of molecules.
 Such functionalities can provide valuable information in distinguishing molecules and implicating chemical space coverage.
 We correlate the chemical space measures to the number of unique biological functionality labels covered by a molecular set.
 A better chemical space measure should have a higher correlation to the variety of biological functionalities, even though it is a proxy gold standard.